How many channels are on XUMO?

 Q: Can I customize my channel lineup on XUMO?

-A: While you cannot customize the channel lineup on XUMO, you can browse through the available channels and choose the ones that interest you.

-With its extensive channel lineup, XUMO ensures that viewers have access to a diverse range of content without the need for a subscription.
-Whether you’re looking for the latest news updates, live sports events, or your favorite TV shows, XUMO has you covered.
-So, sit back, relax, and explore the vast world of entertainment that XUMO has to offer.
+With its extensive channel lineup, XUMO ensures that viewers have a plethora of options to choose from.
+Whether you’re in the mood for catching up on the latest news, enjoying a movie marathon, or exploring new content in various genres, XUMO has you covered.
+So, sit back, relax, and immerse yourself in the diverse world of entertainment that XUMO has to offer.